Sleep-deprived parents want to know: “Is it safe for my baby to sleep in a weighted sleep sack?”

 As you can see, all of these precautions preclude the use of weighted garments for infants.

-Note: To the best of my knowledge, in the United States, the AAP and the CPSC have not taken an official stance on the use of weighted garments for either infants or children.
+Note: As of the original publish date of this article, in the United States, the AAP and the CPSC have not taken an official stance on the use of weighted garments for either infants or children.

 Nested Bean wants you to believe you’re being “paranoid” by questioning the safety of their product: